Company

 Mustapha Umar Muhammad, Esq.

-Leads research on Nigerian language coverage, dataset quality, and ethical-use policy.
+Leads research on Nigerian language coverage, dataset quality, and ethical-use policy across the Orinode speech stack and the Maraba LLM.
 Lawyer + researcher background.

 More team announcements as the beta cohort grows.
 Hiring engineers?
 Send your CV to hello@orinode.ai.